-The Costs of Poor Business Writing [Statistics, Examples, & Case Studies]
+The Costs of Poor Business Writing [Statistics and Examples]

 Writing is fundamental to business operations.
 While networking and negotiations set the foundations of corporate engagement, nearly all final agreements are written.
 The word craft is essential to defining the scope of work and the nature of relationships between companies and clients.
 Due to its critical nature, writing produced for business purposes must be excellent.
 And, if the writing falls short, the consequences can be costly.

 Business writing is a writing type that seeks to elicit a business response and must be substantive, clear, correct, and easy to scan.
 In juxtaposition, poor business writing lacks one or more of these defining characteristics, leaving the reader uncertain of the proper response.